Find Grad Schools

 100% Women

 The 16th most popular school in the country for consumer science majors who are seeking their master's degree is University of Arkansas.
 The average in-state tuition for full-time undergraduates is $7,666 per year, while in-state graduate students, on average, pay $7,875 per year.
-During the 2020-2021 academic year, 5 people received their master's degree in consumer science from UARK.
-Around 40% of these students were from an underrepresented racial-ethnic group, and 100% were women.
+During the most recent year for which we have data, 5 people received their master's degree in consumer science from UARK.
+Of these students, 100% were women and 10% were members of underrepresented racial-ethnic groups.

 #17